seanbreckenridge/plaintext-playlist/README.md

   fzf interface to add/remove items.

-  A hyphen (-) can be passed with add to instead recieve filenames from stdin expects filenames to be in the correct format
+  A hyphen (-) can be passed with add to instead receive filenames from stdin expects filenames to be in the correct format
   (cd to your Music dir and use find for good results)